centuri-engineering/differential-expression_workflow/README.md

 - Complete the config.yaml indicating the file and parameters to use.

-Then you are ready to load the environment and run the workflow by using these commands in the  : docker run -i -t -v ${PWD}:/ibdm_rattier_rnaseq continuumio/miniconda3 cd ibdm_rattier_rnaseq/ conda env create -n envfair -f 02_Container/envfair.yaml conda activate envfair snakemake --use-conda -R snakemake --report report.html
+Then you are ready to load the environment and run the workflow by using these commands in the  : docker build -t ibdm_rattier_rnaseq /home/thomas/project/rattier/ibdm_rattier_rnaseq/ docker run -it -v ${PWD}:/ibdm_rattier_rnaseq ibdm_rattier_rnaseq cd ibdm_rattier_rnaseq/ conda activate envfair snakemake --use-conda --use-singularity -R snakemake --report report.html